Farm to School

 Veggie samplings promote local food procurement in schools by supporting relationships between local farmers and schools and exposing students to farm fresh vegetables and fruits.
 Our Local Food Promotion toolkit (listed above) guides Kitchen Managers and school officials through the sampling process and includes promotional materials to engage students.

 Meet the Farmer Visits are a unique way for students to engage with the local food system.
 Research shows that when children have a better understanding of where fruits and vegetables come from, they are more likely to eat these healthy foods.
 Bringing a farmer into the classroom to tell the story behind the produce on the students’ lunch trays allows students to feel a much stronger connection to their food and community.

 Farm to School Consulting

 Whether you are interested in applying for a USDA Farm to School grant, purchasing more local food, or starting a school garden, SFC can guide you through the process.
-Please call or email us using the contact information below.
+Please email us using the contact information below.